The Credit Unit System

 - Major Programme

 Through the Major Programme in the subject of choice, each student gains specialized knowledge in a chosen discipline, to a level that enables the graduate to pursue relevant careers or postgraduate studies.
 The depth and focus of study is also an opportunity to develop high-level academic skills.
-The normative four-year curriculum with an extra year has allowed the systematic inclusion of a capstone course in every Major Programme that provides the opportunity for research and/or internship, or final-year project that can lead to a dissertation.
+The new curriculum with an extra year has allowed the systematic inclusion of a capstone course in every Major Programme that provides the opportunity for research and/or internship, or final-year project that can lead to a dissertation.

 - Faculty Packages